CharlesBrough/charlesbrough.github.io/_posts/2020-11-20-Water-Inside-Earths-Core.md

 Earth's oceans, on the surface, have an approximate volume of 1,335,000,000 km<sup>3</sup>, or ~1.3 billion cubic kilometers.<sup>[2](#2)</sup>

 That means that there's potentially double the amount of water in Earth's oceans trapped underneath the surface in the mantle!
 That's wild!
+This lines up with [the Wikipedia article on ringwoodite](https://en.wikipedia.org/wiki/Ringwoodite), which says that 1-3 volumes worth of Earth's oceans could be trapped in these minerals inside Earth's mantle.

-Earth itself has a volume of 1,083,210,000,000 km<sup>3</sup>, or 1083.21 billion cubic kilometers.<sup>[3](#3)</sup> That's immense!
+Something else to consider: Earth itself has a volume of 1,083,210,000,000 km<sup>3</sup>, or 1,083.21 billion cubic kilometers.<sup>[3](#3)</sup> That's immense!
 Several orders of magnitude more than the volume of the ocean, or the volume of water trapped in the mantle.

 ### Well that's weird!